SFDO-Tooling/CumulusCI/docs/robot.rst

       Should be equal  ${contact}[FirstName]    Eleanor
       Should be equal  ${contact}[LastName]     Rigby

-Notice these keywords used in the test cases.
+Notice these keywords used in the test case.

 * ``Salesforce Insert`` creates a new ``Contact`` record with the arguments it's given for the ``FirstName`` and ``LastName`` fields.
 * ``Salesforce Get`` retrieves the requested record, a ``Contact`` record, based on its ID.